-3.4.
+3.3.
 Registration Refunds

-- The refund schedule can be found in Table 2: Registration Refunds - If the EVMHA does not have enough players to complete a team, all players will be refunded 100% of their payments. - If a player decides not to play hockey for the season after registering and their invoice has not been paid, they will be invoiced for 10% of the registration fee. - o This fee will be applied to any future seasons with EVMHA if not paid. - Registration refunds will also be granted under the following circumstances: - o If an Elk Valley Minor Hockey team loses too many players throughout the season and the team cannot continue.

-- Players who leave the EVMHA before the end of the season due to residential relocation. - A refund request must be submitted to the EVMHA treasurer. - The refund amount will be based on the date the written request is received. - O A player who becomes medically unfit or receives an injury that prevents them from participating in minor hockey for the rest of the season. - Reimbursement will be based on the date the injury occurred or the date a medical condition is noted by a physician. - To support a refund request due to medical conditions, the player must provide a medical certification by a licensed medical practitioner. - Refunds will not be provided for players who are suspended or expelled from playing. - Players who try out for a rep or competitive team and are unsuccessful will not be eligible for a registration refund if they choose to stop playing hockey with the EVMHA. - There will be no refunds for tryout fees.
+- The refund schedule can be found in Table 2: Registration Refunds - If the EVMHA does not have enough players to complete a team, all players will be refunded 100% of their payments. - If a player decides not to play hockey for the season after registering and their invoice has not been paid, they will be invoiced for 10% of the registration fee. - This fee will be applied to any future seasons with EVMHA if not paid. - Registration refunds will also be granted under the following circumstances: - If an Elk Valley Minor Hockey team loses too many players throughout the season and the team cannot continue. - Players who leave the EVMHA before the end of the season due to residential relocation. - A refund request must be submitted to the EVMHA treasurer. - The refund amount will be based on the date the written request is received. - A player who becomes medically unfit or receives an injury that prevents them from participating in minor hockey for the rest of the season. - Reimbursement will be based on the date the injury occurred or the date a medical condition is noted by a physician. - To support a refund request due to medical conditions, the player must provide a medical certification by a licensed medical practitioner. - Refunds will not be provided for players suspended or expelled from playing. - Players who try out for a rep or competitive team and are unsuccessful will not be eligible for a registration refund if they choose to stop playing hockey with the EVMHA.